 Though the rapid rollout of the Coronavirus vaccines is offering hope that our lives will return to some level of normality, scientists have been clear in their warnings that Covid-19 is set to be part of our society forever.
 It is likely to remain present in healthcare settings and most likely to affect the vulnerable and the elderly.
+PPE incinerators are now seen as an essential part of the solution.

 Similarly, PPE – personal protective equipment – is also predicted to remain present in our everyday activities, for some time.
 In healthcare settings, where the use of PPE was already commonplace, there will be a need for more resource to be made available while other industries are likely to have to continue using facemasks and face coverings in their work.